antixenoinitiative/axiwiki/engineering-materials.md

 title: Engineering Materials Guide
 description: Guide on gathering and collecting materials for engineering your ship
 published: true
-date: 2025-01-27T19:40:04.394Z
+date: 2025-01-27T20:08:33.946Z
 tags: engineering, outfitting, materials
 editor: markdown
 dateCreated: 2021-06-15T05:40:06.134Z
 ---

 # Engineering Materials Guide
 This is an extensive general guide on gathering and collecting materials for engineering your ship in Elite Dangerous.
+You should aim to do your materials collection in Solo as only one person can pick up any material per site, including Guardian blueprints.

 **In general, we recommend filling up on the highest grade of materials and trading down (see [below](https://wiki.antixenoinitiative.com/en/engineering-materials#material-trading)) to lower grade materials you may need as this is the most efficient approach.** One round of filling up on high-grade materials, trading down to fill your lower-grade materials, and then a second round to fill up your high-grade materials is much faster than filling each grade up individually.
 This should last you for multiple full ship engineering builds.

 # Raw Materials

 ## Crystal Shard Farming
-*Guide By CMDRs Secretpro & Airom42, updated by CMDR Vorsipellis*
+*Guide by CMDRs Secretpro & Airom42, updated by CMDR Vorsipellis*

 Raw materials (Grade 4) can be easily obtained en masse at special **Crystalline Shard Biological Sites**.
 A large cluster of these sites, consisting of purely the highest grade (G4) of Raw materials can be found at two systems approximately 1500-1800Ly from the bubble.
 We recommend putting together a decent exploration ship (unengineered works) and visiting both systems to completely fill on all G4 materials (except Selenium).

-- **Yttrium** - Outotz LS-K D8-3, B 5 A
+- **Yttrium** - Outotz LS-K D8-3, planet B 5 A
-- **Antimony** - Outotz LS-K D8-3, B 5 C
+- **Antimony** - Outotz LS-K D8-3, planet B 5 C
-- **Ruthenium** - HIP 36601, C 1 D and Outotz LS-K D8-3, B 7 B
+- **Ruthenium** - HIP 36601, planet C 1 D and Outotz LS-K D8-3, planet B 7 B
-- **Polonium** - HIP 36601, C 1 A
+- **Polonium** - HIP 36601, planet C 1 A
-- **Tellurium** - HIP 36601, C 3 B
+- **Tellurium** - HIP 36601, planet C 3 B
-- **Technetium** - HIP 36601, C 5 A
+- **Technetium** - HIP 36601, planet C 5 A
 - **Selenium** - No known crystal shard site.
 See [below](https://wiki.antixenoinitiative.com/en/engineering-materials#selenium) for how to collect them.

 The [Elite Materials](https://sites.google.com/view/elite-materials/collection/raw-materials?authuser=0) website hosts a list of planetary co-ordinates for these locations where there are known, high-yield sites